 Research data management (RDM) concerns the management of research data in a sustainable and open way.
 Research data management is an essential skill for any researcher: it boosts efficiency and ensures data integrity, promotes the reuse of data and increases the researcher's societal impact.

-How can I add metadata and document my data efficiently?
-When do I need to encrypt datasets?
-How do I estimate data storage costs?
+How can you add metadata and document your data efficiently?
+When do you need to encrypt datasets?
+How do you estimate data storage costs?

 Here you will find a number of comprehensive guides and useful tools available to researchers of Hasselt University.